The explore()

 tz

 Receivers usually work in Coordinated Universal Time (UTC).
 Although this is nice to integrate data from multiple receivers, depending on where you are working, it may mean that the receivers' time is actually displaced from the daytime in your study area.
 To correct for this, you must include your time zone in this field.
-For example, to analyse a study performed in Denmark, we must use tz = "Europe/Copenhagen".
+For example, to analyse a study performed in Denmark, we must use tz = "Europe/Copenhagen"

-Time zones can be complicated business, so to help you out, you can search this wiki page or the output of OlsonNames() for the time zone code which you should use.
+Time zones can be complicated business, so to help you out, you can search this wiki page or the output of OlsonNames()

 This time zone must match the time zone of the release times listed in the biometrics file and in the deployments file.